oke-aditya/pytorch_paper_implementations/README.md

 ## Can I use Fastai, or Keras to contribute?
 - No, please do not for this repo is not for such frameworks that have too much built in power.
+- But yes please use tensorflow v2 or Pytorch or Pytorch-lightning.